-A religious sister learns skills for intercultural living and service in such courses as World Art, World Music, Humanities Survey and other academic settings.
-She learns to sing in different languages through liturgy preparation and by preparing for cultural events in which all students participate.
+Religious men and women learn skills for intercultural living and service in such courses as World Art, World Music, Humanities Survey and other academic settings.
+They learn to sing in different languages through liturgy preparation and by preparing for cultural events in which all students participate.
 Weekly ministries, language classes, and community service teach further skills.

-As a religious sister completes her formational experience at Divine Word College, she builds skills in living and working interculturally, including leadership skills for working with individuals from different cultural backgrounds.
+As they complete their formational experience at Divine Word College, they build skills in living and working interculturally, including leadership skills for working with individuals from different cultural backgrounds